The fiasco of configuration objects

-With default arguments we have the advantages of keeping the configuration in the constructor (where it should be) and we still are able to evolve the arguments without breaking the usages.
+With default arguments we have the advantages of keeping the configuration in the constructor (where it should be) and we are still able to evolve the arguments without breaking the usages.
 And if you just want to use one or two parameters you can!

 This is one of those posts that I like to write just to raise the concern against dogma.
 Don't be confused, this is not trying to impose a new rule that you must follow, quite the opposite!

 Swift gives us (better) alternatives to old solutions.
 We should try to use them before deciding to go back to the old habits.